toddlucas/react-tsx-starter/README.md

 This separation speeds up the build process and can result in fewer client downloads when new builds are released.
 The gulp build process works with gulp.watch.

+This is a basic starter project with a minimal number of views and components.
+As much as possible, the project uses ES6 conventions, which are supported by TypeScript.
+This includes the import statement and object destructuring, for example.

+Many recent React examples are written in ES6 and make use of [Babel](https://babeljs.io/).
+These are almost entirely compatible with this TypeScript based process.
+Most of the React views and components in this project are written as ES6 classes.
+However, it's also possible to use classic React components, as demonstrated by the HomeView.

 ## Features

 * React with React Router